simul/simul.github.io/changelist.md

 Thu 24 Jan : Updated rain.sfx so that rain in Vulkan works correctly.
 CloudRenderer.cpp RenderPointSource(), checks the arraySize, before setting textures for a cube map.
 Minor clean up of Vulkan/RenderPlatform.cpp Resolve(), though they are still issue in resolving the msaa framebuffer.
 Wed 23 Jan : Minor update to rain.sfx, where mapped_rain will have a minimum value of 0.25.
 This has fixed the issues with mapped_rain value in the VS; rain_dist and solid_dist values in the PS on OpenGL!
 Wed 23 Jan : Updated light_probes.sfx and OpenGL/GLSL/shader_platform.sl due a shader compile issue.
 OpenGL/Effect.cpp changed so that the shaderResource.slot can update the binding index, use for the Lightning vertices SSBOs.
 Updated rain.sfx to include "..._msaa" passes and for the vertex shader to resolve the MS texture.
 OpenGL has issues with mapped_rain value in the VS; rain_dist and solid_dist values in the PS!
-Fri 18 Jan : .
-Thu 17 Jan : Updated .sl files, so that UBO and SSBO in OpenGL are correctly laid out.
-Vulkan's GetBuffer() function changed back to return a vec3* pointer due instability.
-For RenderDoc, if !GLAD_GL_ARB_bindless_texture, then it will attempt to load the functions from the driver.
-Thu 17 Jan : Minor update to cloud shadows

 <hr>